 If your indexing problem lies in getting existing or new content into Google search, that's a different problem.

 If it's a new page, you should start with submitting the page in GSC via the Inspect URL tool.
+Make sure to keep a close eye to GSC errors and fix them as soon as possible.

 If it's an existing page you've already submitted and Google doesn't deem it worthy of indexation (e.g. you find valid URLs in the "Submitted, not Indexed" Coverage report in GSC), you may have a site/page quality issue or site performance (aka: speed/rendering) issues.